Discrimination based on nationality: International

 Article 7(1) of the Refugee Convention prohibits discrimination of the basis of nationality between refugees and aliens.

 Some international investment agreements also prohibit discrimination based on the nationality of the investor.

 By juristiction

+United States

+In the twenty-first century, scholars have sought to address the issue of citizens’ rights in relation to the Equal Protection Clause, which the Fourteenth Amendment extends to ‘any person’ only partially and only with respect to the States (and therefore not within the federal legal order): this approach would supersede the older, most authoritative interpretation of the relationship between nationality, citizenship and humanity.

+European Union

 Prohibition of discrimination based on nationality for nationals of European single market member states is a key aspect of the European single market.
 Article 18 of the Treaty on the Functioning of the European Union (TFEU) bans discrimination based on nationality within the scope of the treaties.
 According to the European Court of Justice, this prohibition is not applicable to non-nationals of member states of the European Union or European single market.

 Migration law

 Many states have travel and immigration laws based on nationality, for example offering visa-free travel to nationals of certain states but not others.

 A well-known example of discrimination on the basis of nationality is the Executive Order 13769 ("Muslim ban") in which nationals of several Muslim-majority states were prohibited from traveling to the United States.